 Water damage is the enemy.
 The walls would leak, the roof may leak, the pipes will be jammed and when it rains, that could be a disaster.
 In the journey of restoring your historic house, it may be tempting to go ahead with the aesthetic renovation, but then it will further be ruined if the functions are not in place.
 The first thing to look out for and then fix is every form of water damage.

 After understanding the fact that your historic mansion needs work, the best thing to do is to get a holistic picture of the repairs you would be undergoing.
-If you are not knowledgeable, get all the help you can in analyzing all damage and costs of repair
+Some even consider having renovations on their house exterior to install a new feature that could increase its value such as screened porches, patio, or decks.

 Take Your Time